How to Get Medical Wig Cover: A Simple Guide

 Hair loss is one of the most visible side effects of chemotherapy, and it can take a real emotional toll.
 Because of this, many health insurance plans will help cover part or all of the cost of a medical wig.
 When you talk to your insurance provider or look through your policy, you’ll want to search for terms like "cranial prosthesis" or "hair prosthesis."
 This is the medical terminology they use for a wig prescribed by a doctor.
 Having a prescription that clearly states your diagnosis and the medical necessity for a wig is the first and most important step in getting coverage.

-Alopecia and Autoimmune Conditions
+Insurance for Alopecia and Autoimmune Hair Loss

 For those living with conditions like alopecia areata, where hair loss is a primary symptom, a wig is far from a cosmetic accessory—it's a medical necessity.
 Insurance companies are increasingly recognizing this.
 The National Alopecia Areata Foundation notes that wigs can be deemed medically necessary for people with alopecia, which is a huge step forward in getting coverage approved.
 If your hair loss is due to an autoimmune condition like lupus or thyroid disease, you may also qualify.
 The process is similar: you’ll need a doctor’s prescription detailing your diagnosis and why a cranial prosthesis is needed for your well-being.